Lawrence Academy Girl Choir: Where Girls Find Their Voice

 If the Girl Choir made a difference in your life, please consider a gift to the program.
 Your gift will help spark the souls and build the confidence of the next generation.

 The Academy Girl Choir program is the only non-profit girl choir in the Fox Valley region.
-Through the study and performance of the highest quality music, singers develop vocal technique, musical skills, creativity, expressive artistry, and an awareness of various cultures.
-The program creates an atmosphere that encourages singers to respect the uniqueness of others, to take risks that foster individual growth, and to continue their development into self-assured adults.
+Through the study and performance of diverse repertoire for treble singers, the Lawrence Academy Girl Choirs model curiosity, compassion, creativity, and collaboration.
+Singers learn to respect the uniqueness of all people, to take risks that foster individual growth, and to find their voice as they grow into confident adults.

 In a typical year, approximately 300 singers who identify as female are enrolled in the Girl Choir program.
 They represent more than 50 schools throughout Northeast Wisconsin.
 Singers are expected to participate in their school music program; Girl Choir should not substitute for curricular music class.

 Girl Choir teacher-conductors are trained in vocal development and teach singers how to use their voices in an efficient and healthy manner.
 The curriculum for the Girl Choir program is based on the philosophy of music educator Zoltan Kodály, who believed in using the best quality age-appropriate music for children.
 The curriculum is also strongly based on the principles of the Comprehensive Musicianship through Performance (CMP) Project, which stresses the thorough understanding of a musical selection while creating a personal and emotional response to the music.
 Finally, our conductors are all trained in vocal pedagogy to ensure healthy vocal production before, during, and after the voice change.
 Rehearsals are the heart of the Girl Choir program and enable girls to notice, wonder, discuss, learn, create, and sing as individual members of one community.